yow5110/Assignment-3/1/README.md

 TASK: Take the analytical derivative of the LJ potential energy to get the expression for the force.
 Write a program to compute the force between two Argon atoms, given their distance, using the parameters in the previous assignment.

 EXPECTED OUTCOME: Test your results for three values of the distance.
 For large distances the force should be small and negative, for short distances the force should be large and positive.
-For one special distance the force should be equal to zero.
+For one special distance (which we mentioned in class, expressing r in terms of sigma) the force should be equal to zero.